 As the instructional leader of the school, it is the direct responsibility of the school principal to provide copyright direction to all faculty members.
 Library media specialists have received training and materials regarding district copyright policies through the District Media Supervisor.
 The principal may use the library media specialist as a resource to provide faculty training in copyright issues.
+Personnel shall annually acknowledge the awareness of the Copyright and Educational Media Policy Agreement (required PGS course).
 It is the responsibility of the school principal to have all employees sign the Copyright and Educational Media Policy Agreement form.
 These forms will be maintained at the school site.

-The district has adopted Gary Becker's © Copyright: A Guide To Information and Resources 3rd Edition as the district standard.
+The district has adopted Gary Becker's © Copyright: A Guide Toto Information and Resources 3rd Edition as the district standard.
 The complete manual is located on the Professional Development Center's (PDC) Library Media Services web page (A Santa Rosa County username and password are necessary to access this manual).
-A hard copy is also available for check out at the PDC.